 The Nahko, "Medicine Tribe" Inspired Scholarship

-"It Takes a Tribe to Educate a Youth":
+It Takes a Tribe to Educate a Youth:

 The scholarship is a call to the Medicine Tribe Fan Base, for #ItTakesATribe to educate a child.
-This effort creates a model of how a unified tribe provide youth educational enrichment opportunities not found on the streets nor in classrooms.
+This effort creates a model of how a unified tribe can provide youth educational enrichment opportunities not found on the streets nor in classrooms.

-Raised Funds for the scholarship will used to provide Native American adolescent male and female youth (ages 12-18) with an opportunity to access world-class indigenous education enrichment summer programs.
-Outdoor science, culture, health, and leadership enrichment is provided by InterTribal Youth, NativeLikeWater.org, and our extended family of educators and cultural leaders.
+Raised Funds for the scholarship are used to provide Native American adolescent male and female youth (ages 12-18) with an opportunity to access world-class indigenous education summer programs.
+Outdoor science, culture, health, and leadership skills are provided by InterTribal Youth, NativeLikeWater.org and an extended family of educators and cultural leaders.
 Each $1300 Nahko Scholarship raised is matched 100% by InterTribal Youth.org for equal value of $1300.
 The sum is a value of $2600.
 This is the minimum amount needed to be raised for each youth to attend a quality, world-class 2-week enrichment program.

 Recipient will need to meet at least 4 of following guidelines and criteria:

 Youth ages 12-18

 do not have support from Reservations, Rancherias or Agencies

 May or may not be from a state or gov't recognized tribe

 adopted and/or separated from their culture

 tribal descendants, lineage or who are not on roles and do not receive recognition due to blood-quantum